North Dakota

 North Dakota Data Privacy Laws: Breach Notification & Consumer Rights (2026)

 The most significant of these is N.D.
 Cent.
 Code Chapter 51-30, the state's data breach notification law.
-Additional protections come from Chapter 51-33 on credit security freezes, criminal identity theft statutes, and the recently enacted HB 1127 targeting financial corporation data security.
-Federal laws including HIPAA, FERPA, and the Gramm-Leach-Bliley Act fill remaining gaps.
+Additional protections come from Chapter 51-33 on credit security freezes, criminal identity theft statutes, and HB 1127, which targets data security for certain financial corporations.
+Federal laws including HIPAA, FERPA, the Gramm-Leach-Bliley Act, and the TAKE IT DOWN Act fill remaining gaps.

-This guide covers every North Dakota data privacy statute, what protections they provide, who must comply, and what penalties apply for noncompliance.
+This guide covers every active North Dakota data privacy statute, what protections each provides, who must comply, and what penalties apply for noncompliance.

 North Dakota Data Breach Notification Law (N.D.
 Cent.
 Code Chapter 51-30)